 GoodVision provides you with precise travel time information for any traffic attendant passing between detection gates on the junction.
 Travel time can be reported as the average value for the whole traffic flow, or only for a specific class of the vehicles, or for each individual object in the flow.

-GoodVision provides the calculation of speed using two methods which the user can choose from.
+GoodVision provides the calculation of speed using two methods that the user can choose from.

 A) Automatic speed estimation using the scene calibration - this is provided on the straight traffic movements.
 Learn how to get it.